HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-remove-ambassador.md

 !!!note "Notes:"
     This section applies only to the **existing** HCL Digital Experience deployments.
 For fresh deployments, refer to the [Fresh Installations using HAProxy](haproxy-fresh-installation.md) topic.

-Even when the migration to HAProxy is finished and Ambassador is not deployed anymore, the Ambassador [`CustomResourceDefinitions`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) will still be present in your cluster.
-Helm is not uninstalling them automatically due to them being cluster-wide resources.
-The following steps can be used to check if the `CRDs` are still in use in the cluster and give guidance on how to remove them manually if they are unused.
+Even after the migration to HAProxy is completed and the Ambassador is not deployed anymore, the Ambassador [`CustomResourceDefinitions`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) will still be present in your cluster.
+Helm is not uninstalling them automatically because they are considered cluster-wide resources.
+The following steps can be used to check if the `CRDs` are still in use in the cluster, and give guidance on how to remove them manually if they are found unused.

 The following 19 Ambassador `CRDs` were deployed as part of DX deployment: